Dry Skin After Shower? Here’s What Might Really Be Causing It

 There’s nothing quite like a hot shower to relax your body and wash away the stress of the day.
-But if you're stepping out of the bathroom only to be greeted by tight, itchy, or flaky skin, you’re not alone.
+But if you're stepping out of the bathroom in 2026 only to be greeted by tight, itchy, or flaky skin, you’re not alone.
+This article was recently updated to ensure its timeliness and accuracy.
 Many people struggle with dry skin after showering, even when using hydrating body washes and thick moisturizers.

 If you've tried switching products, lowering your water temperature, and avoiding harsh soaps—but your skin still feels parched—there may be a hidden cause you're overlooking: the water itself.